ZetCode

 Last modified: April 13, 2025

-The java.lang.Class class represents classes and interfaces in a running Java application.
-It is the entry point for all reflection operations and provides metadata about classes, including fields, methods, constructors, and modifiers.
+The java.lang.Class class represents the runtime representation of classes and interfaces in a Java application.
+It serves as the entry point for reflection operations, allowing programmers to retrieve metadata about classes, such as their fields, methods, constructors, and modifiers.
+By leveraging the Class class, developers can analyze and manipulate Java types dynamically.

 Class Class Methods